Megus69/Tang-nano-9K-uart-test/README.md

 # Tang-nano-9K-uart-test
-UART implementation for Tang Nano 9K
+Verilog UART test program for Tang Nano 9K

+Returns the character following the one received

+Using verilog module written by Timothy Goddard

+16 bytest queue for rx and tx